TRI-HD/TRI-HD-Project/README.md

 ![Texto Alternativo](https://github.com/TRI-HD/TRI-HD-Project/blob/be31d5fa83ca05aff930018b24da3f56c259d4a1/Comparison%20Screenshots/TRIHDLogo.png)

 Welcome to the TRI-HD Project: HUD Revamp.
-This is an introduction to the mod and everything about it, going through all the relevant parts, <br> (including a Screenshot Comparison section.) <br> Make sure to read all the necessary information.
+This is an introduction to the mod and everything about it, going through all the relevant parts, <br> (including download,installation and a Screenshot Comparison section.) <br> Make sure to read all the necessary information.

 ### WHAT THIS MOD DOES:
 The TRI-HD Project is an HD Texture Project made by ZAIBATSU and Rewend. <br> It focuses on enhancing the HUD/UI of Monster Hunter Tri, <br> bringing it to high-definition quality while preserving the essence of the original art. <br> The mod is based on official Capcom materials such as the Monster Hunter Illustrations Book Series, Magazines, Concepts, Trailers, and even the art from the MH-TRI Manual.